Subnautica 2: How to Unlock Tadpole Fast – Early Upgrade Guide

 Advertisement

-If you build too far from the starter route because the location looks nicer, you lose minutes every single time you shuttle materials or return to fabricate.
+A good early base is not the prettiest one.
+It needs three things: short travel back to your scan sites, clean room to drop the Moonpool, and easy access to whatever power you are running.
+If you build far from your route because the view is nicer, you pay for it every single time you shuttle materials or return to fabricate.
 Early progression in survival games is mostly about cutting repeat travel, not winning one perfect expedition.

 🎮